Tiny Singapore risks economic gloom without big baby boom

 The city-state is not alone.
 Hong Kong, Taiwan and South Korea also have very low fertility rates and many of the same cost, space and career pressures.

-Among Southeast Asian neighbours, Thailand's fertility rate of 1.66 is below replacement but the populations are growing in Indonesia (2.23), Malaysia (2.64) and the Philippines (3.15).
+Among Southeast Asian neighbors, Thailand's fertility rate of 1.66 is below replacement but the populations are growing in Indonesia (2.23), Malaysia (2.64) and the Philippines (3.15).

 Lee Kuan Yew, the country's founding leader and father of the current prime minister, warned in August that Singapore "will fold up" unless it reverses the drop in the birth rate.